swgriffith/azure-guides/cka/CLUSTERCREATION.md

 This is based on the upstream docs, as well as [this guide](https://blog.nillsf.com/index.php/2021/10/29/setting-up-kubernetes-on-azure-using-kubeadm/) from [Nills Franssens](https://twitter.com/NillsF).

+For this walkthough I'll intentionally target an older version of Kubernetes, so we can upgrade it later.

 ```bash
 ######################################################################
 # Install pre-reqs